guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 ## 6.5 Jumper

-When we research TAs, we often find that we only have ordinary `adb shell` permissions or normal app permissions.
+When we research TAs, we often find that we only have `adb shell` permissions or untrusted app permissions.
 But only system-level apps can call the Android TEE driver.
 This means that we can't directly talk to the TA we want.

 However, let's think outside the box.
 TAs are built for using, and some TAs have no permission restrictions due to business needs, this means that any third-party app can directly communicate with the target TA through the interfaces exposed by the pre-installed CA on the Android side, without needing to communicate with the TEE driver.